huntlabs/hunt-validation/README.md

 # hunt-validation

-A data validation library for Hunt.
+A data validation library for DLang based on hunt library.